vuejs/eslint-plugin-vue/docs/rules/name-property-casing.md

-# Requires specific casing for the name property in Vue components (name-property-casing)
+# enforce specific casing for the name property in Vue components (name-property-casing)

 - :wrench: The `--fix` option on the [command line](http://eslint.org/docs/user-guide/command-line-interface#fix) can automatically fix some of the problems reported by this rule.